-And then a friend shared what I think is the best tomato soup recipe and this version of it has sat beside my grilled cheese sandwich ever since.
+And then a friend shared what I think is the best tomato soup recipe I’ve ever tasted and the closest recipe to Nordstrom’s tomato soup.
+It has sat beside my grilled cheese sandwich ever since.

 I keep calling it tomato soup but really, this recipe is for tomato bisque despite not being made with seafood.